 Thanks for emailing that article!

-You have millions of nerve fibers that run from your retina to the optic nerve.
+You have millions of nerve fibers that run from your retina to form the optic nerve.
 These fibers meet at the optic disc.
-As fluid pressure within your eye increases, it damages these sensitive nerve fibers and they begin to die.
-As they die, the disc begins to hollow and develops a cupped or curved shape.
-If the pressure remains too high for too long, the extra pressure can damage the optic nerve and result in vision loss.
+In most types of glaucoma, the eye’s drainage system becomes clogged so the intraocular fluid cannot drain.
+As the fluid builds up, it causes pressure to build inside the eye, which can damage these sensitive nerve fibers and result in vision loss.
+As the fibers are damaged and lost, the optic disc begins to hollow and develops a cupped shape.
+Doctors can identify this cupping shape in their examinations.

-Last reviewed on August 21, 2012
+Last reviewed on June 19, 2020